randysbondoc/Ora.AI/README.md

 ## 📜 Version History

+### Version 1.7.2
+* **Performance Optimization:** Implemented a font caching system to prevent repeated disk access.
+This makes applying styles, presets, and viewing the font list in settings significantly faster and more responsive.

 ### Version 1.7.1
 * **Code Modernization & Stability Update:** Replaced all `Handler` based timers throughout the application with modern, lifecycle-aware Kotlin Coroutines.
 This major internal refactoring improves app stability, reduces the potential for memory leaks, and makes the asynchronous code cleaner and more efficient.